Telco’s relationship with cloud? It’s complicated.

 Bridging the massive gap between promise and reality has proved a constantly moving target, all while operators are moving rapidly themselves.
 But advanced validation approaches could finally be the key to unlocking cloud’s full potential in telco networks.

 Today’s telco networks are typically a mix of 3G, 4G and emerging 5G tech.
-In, I highlighted the most viable paths forward on transferring services, applications and functions to the cloud.
+In my post on cloud migration strategies, I highlighted the most viable paths forward on transferring services, applications and functions to the cloud.
 Telco’s earliest efforts in cloud ultimately took paths of least resistance (yet with limited success), typically resulting in 4G hardware and software being deployed in virtual wrappers.
 Yes, operators had technically made it to the cloud, but the anticipated benefits were nowhere to be seen.
 There was no agility or interoperability, which locked purchases of virtual stacks to a single vendor.
 Support requirements resembled that of a traditional appliance.
 OpEx wasn’t reduced, and increased in some situations, as more layers and management demands were introduced.

 There was an upside though: operators had an opportunity to experience cloud in their own networks, on their own terms.
 Vendors gained critical cloud skills and operating expertise while building the teams and knowledgebase powering today’s 5G efforts.
 These are all important developments as telecom seeks to effectively migrate functions to private, public and/or hybrid clouds, and edge data centers.
 It’s also a critical step toward making all applications cloud native once and for all.
 That objective, however, means different approaches for different players in this game.